At the end of a run, files found in the /results

 In Python:

-for saving python graphics on Code Ocean.
-You can install matplotlib
+is common for saving python graphics on Code Ocean.

 import matplotlib